Tesla ‘phantom braking’ issue is focus of federal safety probe after owners bombard government website with complaints

 Myers, who said he otherwise enjoys his Model Y, said he wants Tesla to address the issue — and quickly.

 “It seems like we’re not alone,” he said.
-“Fundamentally, there’s a problem with the car — let’s get it fixed and let’s move on.”
+“Fundamentally, there’s a problem with the car — let’s get it fixed, and let’s move on.”